Winter is a beautiful time to be near the ocean. Gray skies blend

 But still.

 Make winter salsa, of course.
-A spicy, citrusy salsa that warms the belly, clears the sinuses and brightens any table, even on the darkest of days.
+A spicy, citrusy salsa that warms the

 Dog Days of Winter Salsaadapted from Gourmet magazine